QUICK SUMMARY:

 Foster a Culture of Knowledge-Sharing

-Encourage a culture of knowledge sharing.
+Encourage a culture of knowledge sharing across the entire organization.
 This is facilitated through regular team meetings, project debriefs, and digital platforms where employees share insights, standard operating procedures (SOP), and resources.

 A collaborative knowledge-sharing environment helps retain foundational institutional knowledge and reduces the risks associated with turnover in key positions.